top of page

 William, is commonly known as its initiator.
 He was humbly born as an African American child in the

 St. Mary Parish, Louisiana, community of Centerville on May 2, 1870.
-What few have recognized is that as a child, he was baptized Catholic in Franklin, Louisiana (that civil parish's seat of government), a few miles removed from Centerville.
-There is much written about his life at numerous websites across the internet.
+What few have recognized is that, as a child he was baptized Catholic in Franklin, Louisiana (the seat of government for that civil parish), a few miles removed from his birthplace of Centerville.
+Click here for more on the current Catholic presence there.
+As the "movement" has been written about, so to has much been written about William's life.
 Research him, and his life, and you will see he was really a Catholic man driven "in mission" by the Holy Spirit.

-As all men, he was flawed and he experienced many setbacks in that mission journey.
+As all men and women he was flawed and he experienced many setbacks in that mission journey.
 After each failure, he would pick himself up, brush himself off, and push on again.
-That persistence eventually led him to Azusa Street in Los Angeles, CA, where powerful spiritual happenings did occur and where they were seen and acknowledged by many.
+That persistence eventually and finally led him, late-in-life, to Azusa Street in Los Angeles, CA, where powerful spiritual happenings did occur and where they were seen and acknowledged by many of all faiths.

-To read a little about William and that revival in Los Angeles, see Paragraph 3 of Section II of Chapter I of the 1971 book by Fr.
+To read a little about William, written by a Catholic priest, and that powerful revival in Los Angeles, see Paragraph 3 of Section II of Chapter I of the 1971 book by Fr.
 Edward D. O'Connor, CSC (Ave Maria Press) titled, The Pentecostal Movement in the Catholic Church, where it is written:

 ...For several years, the Pentecostal message spread erratically and inobtrusively across the Southwest.
 In 1906, a new outburst occurred in Los Angeles that was to send this new fire all over the world.
 A group of people, both whites and blacks, had begun to hold prayer meetings daily in a private home, asking God to send the Spirit "with signs following."
 They set aside ten days for fasting and prayer.
 On April 9, a negro boy spoke in tongues, and after him six others did likewise.
 Crowds were attracted by the ensuing commotion, and as they drew near, the Spirit seemed to fall on many of them likewise.
 Within a few days, it became necessary to move to larger quarters - an abandoned old Baptist church on Azusa Street, near a stable and a lumberyard.
 The services were led chiefly by a negro preacher.
 W. [S.] Seymour, a man of little education and blind in one eye.
 He was not eloquent, and did not preach much.
 He used to sit behind two packing cases, one on top of the other, and rest his head in the top one, praying while the services went on around him.
 During the next three years, thousands of people from all over the United States, and many from other parts of the world, received the baptism in the Spirit at the Azusa Street mission.
 They went home to impart it to others.

-It is believed by this author, that the powerful movement of the Holy Spirit, called the "Azusa Street Revival", and the fruits that were ultimately and so clearly seen in Los Angeles, after William's lifetime of traveling across America, was always meant to have Louisiana as its home.
+It is believed by this author, that the powerful movement of the Holy Spirit, called the "Azusa Street Revival", and the fruits that were ultimately and so clearly seen in Los Angeles, after William's lifetime of traveling across America, were always meant to have been based in Louisiana, as its home.
 It is further believed that William's main purpose in life was to initiate and "minister" in and from Louisiana, as his home.
-He was not meant to be on a "nomadic mission" across America - moving his mission home from place to place.
+He was not meant to be on a "nomadic missionary" journeying across America - moving his home as he ministered.
+It is believed by this author that Louisiana was to be his "homebase" from which the Holy Spirit anointing would send him out to heal and evangelize - as a Louisiana Catholic

-If rightfully allowed to practice his Catholic faith in St. Mary Parish, Louisiana, at that time, it is believed that he and his mission would have been even a greater example of what Louisiana was created for and what the Holy-Spirit had anointed it to offer, from the beginning.
-But, the Catholic environment, for a black man there and then, did not allow William to do that.
+If rightfully allowed to practice his Catholic faith in (and from) St. Mary Parish, Louisiana, at that time, it is believed that he and his mission would have been even a greater example of what Louisiana was created for by God and what the Holy-Spirit had anointed it to offer to all creation, from the beginning.
+But, the Catholic environment, for a black man, then and here, did not allow William to do that.
+A real opportunity missed.

-The composite image immediately above this narrative purports to demonstrate (in blue) the physical limits of the "dove-like" land and water area that naturally formed Louisiana (from the rich soils carried downstream by the great river - that we now call the "Mississippi").
-A real Holy Spirit sign to the Church to show "Who" really formed the Modern Delta of Louisiana using those "living waters" of America!
-Prayerfully consider even this one direct affirmation - the first "western" name given to that river by the Spanish in May of 1541 was the:
+To express that anointing phenomenon, the composite image immediately above this page purports to demonstrate (in blue) the physical limits of the "dove-like-shape" of the land and water area that naturally formed Louisiana (from the rich soils carried downstream by the "great river" - that we now call the "Mississippi").
+The boundary and the shape of the Holy Spirit in the shape of a dove is a sign to the whole Church and others to show "Who" really formed the Modern Delta of Louisiana using those "living waters" flowing through the "heart" of America!

 "River of the Holy Spirit"